How to combine PDF files

 Alternatively, have a look at some of the online options further down this guide.
 All of them are free and equally effective at combining PDF files together.

-The latest versions of MacOS let you use Preview to combine PDFs — so long as you know what you’re doing.
+Previous versions and the latest High Sierra build of MacOS let you use Preview to combine PDFs — so as long as you know what you’re doing.
 It’s a fairly organic process that you should be able to pick up quickly, especially if you follow our step-by-step method below.

 If you want to speed up the process, learning these MacOS keyboard shortcuts really helps.

 Step 1: Open “Finder” and select all the PDF files that you wish to combine.

 Step 2: Open the files (yes, all of them).
 That will bring them up in a simple Preview mode.
 If you have a larger screen, it’s very handy to space out these Preview windows so you can see all of them at once.
 You’ll at least want to be able to see two Preview windows at the same time.

 Step 3: For each window, head to the “View” menu and select “Thumbnails.”
 This will open a sidebar that showcases a thumbnail for each of the pages in that particular PDF.